Garret Hobart: Law practice

 After graduating from Rutgers, Hobart worked briefly as a teacher to repay loans.
 Although Hobart was young and in good health, he did not serve in the Union Army.
 Addison Hobart's childhood friend, lawyer Socrates Tuttle, offered to take Hobart into his office to study law.
 Tuttle was a prominent Passaic County lawyer who had served in the New Jersey state legislature.
 Hobart supported himself by working as a bank clerk in Paterson; he later became director of the same bank.
 Hobart was admitted to the bar in 1866; he became a counsellor-at-law in 1871 and a master in chancery in 1872.

 In addition to learning law from Tuttle, Hobart fell in love with his daughter, Jennie Tuttle Hobart, who later recalled, "When this attractive young law student appeared in our home I, then a young girl in my teens, unexpectedly played a rôle of importance by losing my heart to him".
 They were married on July 21, 1869.
 The Hobarts had long been Democrats; Garret Hobart's marriage into the Republican Tuttle family converted him.
 The Hobarts had four children, two of whom survived infancy.
 One daughter, Fannie, died in 1895; Hobart's son, Garret Jr. survived him.

 Socrates Tuttle was influential in Paterson, which worked to Hobart's advantage.
-According to a 2010 article about Hobart, the future vice president "benefited greatly from Tuttle's beneficence".
+According to historian Michael J. Connolly, the future vice president "benefited greatly from Tuttle's beneficence".
 In 1866, the year he became a lawyer, Hobart was appointed grand jury clerk for Passaic County, New Jersey.
 When Tuttle became mayor of Paterson in 1871, he appointed Hobart as city counsel.
 A year later, Hobart became counsel for the county Board of Chosen Freeholders.